-- 1. Fixed compensation is only 14% of total direct compensation for our CEO and 33% for our named executive officers overall, reflecting our focus on pay for results. - 2.
+- 1. Fixed compensation is only 32% of total direct compensation for our CEO and an average of 44% for our other named executive officers, reflecting our focus on pay for results. - 2.
 Total direct compensation is generally targeted between the 50th to 60th percentiles of our defined market, assuming that we meet our goals. - 3.
-We use multiple metrics in our incentive plan to ensure that we execute on our commercial strategies in addition to our longer-term strategic development goals. - 4.
-Our compensation committee maintains complete discretion to determine the amount, if any, of bonus payments to our named executive officers, based on company performance.
+We use multiple metrics in our incentive plan to ensure that we execute on our commercial strategies in addition to our longer-term strategic development goals.

+- 4. Our compensation committee maintains complete discretion to determine the amount, if any, of bonus payments to our named executive officers, based on company performance. - 5.
+No use of perquisites, deferred compensation arrangements or pension plans in order to reinforce our focus on pay-for-performance.